mayudev/NyaaDesktop/README.md

 Unfortunately, Qt 6 is fairly recent and it seems only Arch provides one for now.
 - Arch Linux: `pacman -S pyside6`

-On other distributions, you can use pip: `pip install pyside6`
+On other distributions, you can use pip: `pip install pyside6` *but it looks ugly...*

 ## Installation
 ```sh